jongpie/NebulaLogger/README.md

 ## Features

-1. Easily add log entries via Apex, Flow & Process Builder to generate 1 consolidate log
+1. Easily add log entries via Apex, Lightning Components (web & aura), Flow & Process Builder to generate 1 consolidate log
 2. Manage & report on logging data using the `Log__c` and `LogEntry__c` objects
 3. Leverage `LogEntryEvent__e` platform events for real-time monitoring & integrations
 4. Enable logging and set the logging level for different users & profiles using `LoggerSettings__c` custom hierarchy setting
 5. View related log entries on any Lighting SObject flexipage by adding the 'Related Log Entries' component in App Builder
-6. Dynamically assign Topics to `Log__c` and `LogEntry__c` records for tagging/labeling your logs (not currently available in the managed package)
+6. Dynamically assign tags to `Log__c` and `LogEntry__c` records for tagging/labeling your logs
-7. Plugin framework: easily build or install plugins that enhance the `Log__c` and `LogEntry__c` objects, using Apex or Flow
+7. Plugin framework: easily build or install plugins that enhance the `Log__c` and `LogEntry__c` objects, using Apex or Flow (not currently available in the managed package)
 8. Event-Driven Integrations with [Platform Events](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_intro.htm), an event-driven messaging architecture.
 External integrations can subscribe to log events using the `LogEntryEvent__e` object - see more details at [the Platform Events Developer Guide site](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_subscribe_cometd.htm)

 Learn more about the design and history of the project on [Joys Of Apex blog post](https://www.joysofapex.com/advanced-logging-using-nebula-logger/)